sonic-net/SONiC/doc/Dhcp_Mitigation/DHCP Mitigation.md

 -   Verify CLI to restrict one DHCP rate per port *(previous rate must be removed before adding a new rate on an port)
 -   Verify CLI to ensure rate limit exists on port before deleting

+#### Functional Test cases

+-   Verify DHCP rate has been said on interface
+-   Simulate Excessive DHCP Traffic on interface
+-   Verify DHCP packets has been dropped as per rate limit

 ### Warmboot and Fastboot Design Impact